hmpf/easydmp/README.rst

 * ``DEBUG`` must be ``False``
 * Generate a new ``SECRET_KEY`` (a string of 50 random printable ASCII characters is the norm)
+* We recommend setting the environment variable ``MEDIA_ROOT`` to a path that is servable by the web server and has a handful megabytes of free diskspace.

 Deploying to PaaSes
 -------------------